sarudalf3/django-segundo/readme.md

 - In /root/ you'll figure out the static time and date using Python functions.
 - In /root/time_display/ you'll figure out the same, but the HTML template was created using css and bootstrap tools.
-- In /root/time_actual/ you'll find the actual hout, chainging every second using jQuery.
+- In /root/time_actual/ you'll find the actual hour, changing every second using jQuery tools.

 **This are optional exercises in full-Stack Python Bootcamp offered by coding dojo**
 ##### *keep trying, knowledge is awesome*  :facepunch: